bdi-lab/HyNT/README.md

 # Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers
 This code is the official implementation of the following [paper](https://arxiv.org/abs/2305.18256):

-> Chanyoung Chung, Jaejun Lee and Joyce Jiyoung Whang, Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers, To appear in 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2023.
+> Chanyoung Chung, Jaejun Lee, and Joyce Jiyoung Whang, Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers, To appear in 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2023.

 Codes written by Jaejun Lee (jjlee98@kaist.ac.kr).